har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

   * Delete the existing `options.txt` file using the webpage
   * Upload the modified `options.txt` file back to the gpsvario.
 Unfortunately there is an issue with replacing an existing file, so we need to first delete the file and then upload a replacement.
   * This way you can keep different versions of `options.txt` file on your laptop/smartphone for different sites or site conditions.
 * To reset to 'factory defaults', delete the `options.txt` file from the gpsvario using the webserver.
 It will be regenerated with default values the next time you power up the gpsvario.
-Default values are in the file `\include\config.h` - search for the `USER-CONFIGURABLE PARAMETER DEFAULTS` section.
+Default values are in the file `/include/config.h`.
+Search for the `USER-CONFIGURABLE PARAMETER DEFAULTS` section.
 * [This is an example of an `options.txt` file](docs/options.txt).
-* Every time the gpsvario is powered on, it sets user-configurable parameters to the default values and then overrides them with values found in the SPIFFS file `options.txt`.
+* Every time the gpsvario is powered on, it sets all user-configurable parameters to their default values and then overrides them with values found in the SPIFFS file `options.txt`.
 So you don't have to specify all options in the file, only the ones you want to modify from the default values.

 ## Routes
 * Use [**xcplanner**](https://github.com/dkm/xcplanner) to generate a route with waypoints in **FormatGEO** format as a `.wpt` text file.